 An experienced teacher, from 2021-24 Dr. Epstein is serving as Co-Director of St. Olaf's Center for Innovation in the Liberal Arts.
 He is currently a co-founder and associate editor of Open Access Musicology, a collection of freely available scholarly essays intended for use in undergraduate classrooms that is published in a dynamic, digital format by Lever Press.
 Before coming to St. Olaf, Dr. Epstein taught at Harvard University and the University of Massachusetts, Amherst.

 He lives in Northfield with his wife, two children, and a mini American Shepherd named Barley.
-When not teaching or writing, he can be found baking, biking, and playing in a family music duo, Louis and Dan and the Invisible Band.
+When not teaching or writing, he can be found baking, biking, and playing 8 or so instruments in a family music duo, Louis and Dan and the Invisible Band.